 A former board member on the NACGC for eight years, Foster-Cunningham also owns the Chantilly Academy of Gymnastics in Northern Virginia.
 She resides in Ashburn, VA, with her husband Jerry, and their three children: Jeremiah, Jessie and Connor.
 Jeremiah (25) graduated from St. Lawrence University, continued his career playing professional ice hockey in France for 2 years and is now in Law School at Villanova University.
 Jessie (23) recently graduated from East Carolina University where she was a member of the Women's Soccer Team and Connor (21) is at St. Lawrence University where he plays ice hockey.

-Foster-Cunningham's Year-By-Year Record
+Margie Foster-Cunningham's Year-by-Year Record

 GW was Independent from 2003-04